dmbarbour/awelon/AboutABC.md

 * **functional** higher order expressions, immutable values, pure by default
 * **bytecode** UTF-8 for text, but ABC codes within Latin-1 character set

 ABC is suitable for functional, procedural, and reactive programming.
 ABC is primarily designed for reactive demand programming (RDP).
-ABC can be interpreted, but is intended as an intermediate language to be compiled to native code for execution.
+ABC can be interpreted, but is intended as an intermediate language to be compiled to native code (or LLVM, etc.) for execution.

 Programmers generally work in a higher level language that compiles to ABC, such as AO.
 An interesting property of AO is that, with a good dictionary, both assembly and disassembly of ABC is quite feasible.